 Dedicated server hosting doesn’t offer as much scalability.
 In fact, what it does offer is very limited.
 Because it’s a physical server, it’s much more difficult to upgrade your specs and would likely lead to some downtime for migration to another server.

-Dedicated server or VPS: Resources
+Dedicated server vs VPS: Resources

-VPS are more of a ‘start small and grow’ option.
+VPSs are more of a ‘start small and grow’ option.
 They’re great for projects where you might only need a smaller amount of resources to start with, with the ability to upgrade as your project grows.
 Dedicated servers, however, are beefy from the get-go.
 You’ll get more powerful CPUs, more RAM and bigger storage drives, ideal for projects you know you’ll need more resources for.

 VPS vs dedicated hosting: Performance

 Resources and performance kind of go hand in hand, so you can probably guess the answer to VPS vs dedicated server in terms of performance.
-Dedicated servers come with huge amounts of resources meaning that, depending on what you use them for, they can offer higher levels of performance.
+Dedicated servers come with huge amounts of resources, meaning that, depending on what you use them for, they can offer higher levels of performance.

 But that’s not to say that a virtual server doesn’t offer great performance too.
-In fact, there are VPS available that offer powerful specs that would be more than enough for a wide range of projects.
+In fact, there are VPSs available that offer powerful specs that would be more than enough for a wide range of projects.

 Both a dedicated server and VPS can offer the power you need to manage multiple sites, databases, and projects on one server, with enough power to go around so your overall performance isn’t affected.
 Which one you’d choose would be down to the size of your project and other things like the flexibility you need and your budget.

-VPS vs dedicated: Price
+VPS hosting vs dedicated server: Price

 Another big difference between VPS and dedicated server hosting is the price.
-Big resources come with a big price tag, so it’s a given that dedicated servers will be more expensive than VPS.
-But if you know that it’s the best hosting for your project and you’re getting the best levels of performance out there then it’s definitely worth it.
+Big resources come with a big price tag, so it’s a given that dedicated servers will be more expensive than a VPS.
+But if you know that it’s the best hosting for your project and you’re getting the best levels of performance out there, then it’s definitely worth it.

 If you don’t need all that power and are looking to start smaller, a cheap VPS server will make less of a dent in your wallet.
 Plus, you can always increase resources if you need to.
 There are higher-tier virtual servers that will offer a boost in performance compared to cheaper ranges, but obviously, these will also have a bigger price tag.